human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

     <summary>
         <strong>What do each of these options do?</strong>
     </summary>
-    <code>-p</code> specifies the number of threads to use. <code>-g</code> specifies the location of
+    <code>-p</code> specifies the number of threads to use. <code>-db</code> specifies the location of
-    the GFF file with the input annotations for the reference. <code>-o</code> specifies the location of the GFF file with the output annotations for the target.
+    the SQLite database of features extracted by Liftoff from the GFF file with the input annotations for the reference. <code>-o</code> specifies the location of the GFF file with the output annotations for the target.
 The two positional parameters at the end are respectively the target assembly (our HG002 assembly) and the reference assembly (T2T-CHM13).
 Run the following command to see all the options described in more detail:
     <pre><code>liftoff -h</code></pre>
 </details>